Meat, milk, or wool?

 market prices.
 Unless forage resources are abundant or feed costs are very low, it is difficult

-to make a profit from a ewe that weans only one lamb.
+to make a profit from a ewe that weans only one lamb, especially in areas where predation is high.

 Commercial lamb feeding is a traditional sheep enterprise in